 Help Restore the Glasshouse

-At Phipps, each new flower show joyfully celebrates beauty and pays tribute to a history of horticultural excellence that spans nearly 125 years.
+At Phipps, each new flower show joyfully celebrates beauty and pays tribute to a history of horticultural excellence.
 Our Victorian glasshouse complex opened in 1893 as one of the largest and finest of its time.
 Today, this rare survivor is undergoing a necessary restoration that will save and sustain it as a sensory delight for our loved ones, friends and everyone!

 These efforts are part of a master plan to restore each room in the original glasshouse, and will follow similar restoration methods in the Gallery Room, Victoria Room, South Conservatory and Serpentine Room.
 Each of these restorations has extended the beauty and life of the space by an estimated 75 years – and raised the excellence and impact of glasshouse programs while treating visitors to original design features which, in many cases, have been hidden for decades.